 In a normal three-way handshake, the client would return an ACK (acknowledged) packet to confirm that the server's SYN/ACK packet was received, and communications would then commence.
 However, in a SYN flood, the ACK packet is never sent back by the hostile client.
-Instead, the hostile client program sends repeated SYN requests to all the server's ports.
-A hostile client can exploit half-open connections and possibly get access to server files.
+Instead, the client program sends repeated SYN requests to all the server's ports.
+A hostile client always knows a port is open when the server responds with a SYN/ACK packet.

 The transmission by a hostile client of SYN packets for the purpose of finding open ports and hacking into one or more of them, is called SYN scanning.
-A hostile client always knows a port is open when the server responds with a SYN/ACK packet.